 - Help the child draw around their hand and let them cut it out

-- Free Paper Doll Printables @ Activity Village
+- Free Paper Doll Printables at Activity Village

-- Start with larger blocks like Duplo Legos and move toward the smaller variety.
+- Begin with larger blocks like Duplo Legos and move toward the smaller variety.

 - Jenga is a strategy game using fine motor skills that particularly focuses on the pincher grip, which is used in writing.

-- Connect Four or Battleship - Allow your child to create patterns and count the disc and pegs
+- Games like Connect Four or Battleship allow a child to create patterns.
+Count the disc and pegs for additional learning.

-- Use a Stetro Grip to help with holding a pencil correctly
+- Use of a Stetro Pencil Grip help a child correctly hold a pencil.

 - Dot-to-Dot worksheets help in pencil control

-- Play “Draw What I Draw” – have your child draw what you draw and then reverse.
+- Play “Draw What I Draw” and have the child draw what you draw and then reverse.
 Begin with lines and then move to simple shapes.

-- Give your child different shaped objects to draw around.
+- Give the child different shaped objects to draw around.
 You can also make these out of cardboard.